briankoser/sfc-listeners-guide/episodes/0234-taking-a-stand-on-the-stand.md

 Stephen King wrote {% work "The Stand" %} as an American fantasy epic, like {% work "The Lord of the Rings" %}.

-Stephen King got his worst writer's block during the writing.
+Stephen King got his worst case of writer's block during the writing.
 He didn't quit only because he was already two-thirds through the book.

 Ben's off-the-top-of-the-head recommended Dark Tower reading list:
 - The Dark Tower series